 A more effective ESA must be complemented by broader societal commitments to fully address larger sociocultural and socioeconomic issues that frequently drive species extinction and recovery.
-The focus of the ESA is on encouraging recovery through preventing take of listed species; moving forward, the ESA must adapt to also include and encourage proactive measures to identify and conserve critical components of landscapes.
+A focus of the ESA is on encouraging species recovery through preventing take, broadly defined, of listed species.
+To continue successfully, the ESA must adapt to also include and encourage proactive measures to identify and conserve critical components of landscapes.
 Managing and recovering endangered species will be even more challenging in the context of climate change, which may alter natural systems and pose unanticipated threats to some species, requiring re-ordering of priorities for recovery.